halkyonio/operator/demo/README.md

 ## Introduction

-The purpose of this demo is to showcase how you can use the `Component`, `Link` and `Capability` CRs combined with the Kubernetes `operator` to help you to :
+The purpose of this demo is to showcase how you can use the `Component`, `Link` and `Capability` CRs combined with the Halkyon `operator` to help you to :
 - Install your Microservices - Spring Boot applications,
 - Instantiate a PostgreSQL database
 - Inject the required information to the different Microservices to let a Spring Boot application to access a service which is a http endpoint or to consume a database